Koh Adang, Koh Lipe’s Quiet Neighbour

 Snorkel Koh Adang’s Coral Reefs

-Koh Adang Viewpoint (Chao Dao)
+Hike Koh Adang Viewpoint (Chao Dao)

 The Koh Adang Viewpoint trail takes about 45 minutes each way.
-Allow 2 hours for the full round trip with a 30min break at the top.
-The hike is steep and slippery on the rocky trail.
-It is best to wear some sturdy shoes as flip flops are almost guaranteed to break.
-The start of the hike is located just behind the restaurant.
+Allow a 30min break at the top.
+The hike is steep and slippery on the rocky trail so it is best to wear some sturdy shoes.
+I’ll bet you that flip-flops will break pretty quick.

 Watch Amazing Sunrises & Sunsets

-Koh Adang boats some of the most spectacular sunrises and sunsets I have ever seen from an island.
+Koh Adang has one of the most spectacular sunrises and sunsets I have ever seen from an island.
 The main beach must have been made for sunsets as the viewing angle is perfect.

 Admire the Phosphorescent Algae